Geritychina/ChineseRestaurant/README.md

 # ChineseRestaurant🍣🥬🍖 - 中餐厅
-📌Simple Angular application for restaurant management with CRUD operation<br>
+📌Simple Angular application for restaurant management with CRUD operation and authentication<br>

 📌Used: Json Server, Boostrap & Angular <br>